-With a base price of $27,500 (plus $810 destination fees), the Chevy Spark EV is one of the most affordable all electric cars on the market—about $1,400 cheaper than the base-model 2013 Nissan Leaf S.
+With a base price starting at $25,170 (plus $825 destination fees), the Chevy Spark EV is one of the most affordable all electric cars on the market.

 At first blush, Spark EV’s MSRP is a significant premium over the gas powered Spark, which starts at $12,170.
 There are two things that nearly entirely erase that price premium.
 The $7,500 federal tax credit lowers the effective MSRP to $20,000.
 Both California and Oregon—the Spark’s current only markets—have further tax credits.

 The Spark EV has two trim levels—1LT and 2LT—which are equivalent to the gas-powered Spark’s trim levels, which go for MSRP $14,040 or MSRP $15,440 respectively.
 This puts the Spark EV at about a $4,500 price premium over the gas-powered Spark.